TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 ### Vision

-With this project we aim at tackling those organizational bottlenecks by creating a maintaintable web application.
+With this project we aim at tackling those organizational bottlenecks by creating a web application.
 This will greatly lessen miscommunication and improve on the VLA workflow for years to come.

 An easy-to-use digital overview in the form of a central calendar with clickable time slots